 |---|---|---|

-Specificity | Lists multiple specific concrete actions: 'API key scoping', 'team access controls', 'domain restrictions', 'multi-key access control', 'per-team search limits', 'organization-level Exa governance'.
-These are concrete, actionable capabilities. | 3 / 3 |
+Specificity | Lists multiple specific concrete actions: 'API key scoping', 'team access controls', 'domain restrictions', 'multi-key access control', 'per-team search limits', and 'organization-level Exa governance'. | 3 / 3 |

-Completeness | Clearly answers both 'what' (manage API key scoping, team access controls, domain restrictions) and 'when' (explicit 'Use when' clause with specific scenarios, plus a 'Trigger with phrases' section listing exact trigger terms). | 3 / 3 |
+Completeness | Clearly answers both 'what' (manage API key scoping, team access controls, domain restrictions) and 'when' (explicit 'Use when' clause with specific scenarios plus a 'Trigger with phrases' section). | 3 / 3 |

-Trigger Term Quality | Includes a rich set of natural trigger terms: 'exa access control', 'exa RBAC', 'exa enterprise', 'exa team keys', 'exa permissions'.
-These cover multiple natural phrasings a user might employ, including both technical (RBAC) and common terms (permissions, team keys). | 3 / 3 |
+Trigger Term Quality | Includes a rich set of natural trigger terms users would say: 'exa access control', 'exa RBAC', 'exa enterprise', 'exa team keys', 'exa permissions'.
+These cover multiple natural phrasings and variations. | 3 / 3 |

 Distinctiveness Conflict Risk | Highly distinctive — scoped specifically to Exa API governance, access controls, and team key management.
-The 'Exa' prefix and specific domain (RBAC, key scoping, domain restrictions) make it very unlikely to conflict with other skills. | 3 / 3 |
+The 'Exa' prefix on all trigger terms and the narrow domain of RBAC/permissions for Exa makes conflicts with other skills very unlikely. | 3 / 3 |

 Total | 12 / 12 Passed |